jdjakub/ThingLabII/readme.md

 - ThingLab's `QuickPrint` subclasses `CharacterScanner`, which used to subclass `BitBlt`, whose methods and vars `QuickPrint` relies on.
 These days, `CharacterScanner` subclasses `Object`, and there is a concrete `BitBltDisplayScanner` containing a `BitBlt`. `QuickPrint` now subclasses `BitBltDisplayScanner` and delegates to its `bitBlt` where necessary.
 - `ThingLabCustomMenu` subclasses `ActionMenu`, not present in Squeak - so it ends up subclassing `ProtoObject` (???), which doesn't understand inspector protocols and sends you into a bottomless pit of debugging windows.
 Ported `ActionMenu` from ST80 sources.

 Abandoned error: the very last line of the original ThingLabII.v2.st calls `initializeYellowButtonMenu` on all instances of ScreenController, but one or more doesNotUnderstand.
-Next round of errors seem to be about interfacing with ST80 MVC stuff as it exists in Squeak 6.0.
-Hurrah.

 For now, we can ignore the UI errors and attempt to fileIn the Things library in the workspace: